DinoChiesa/Edge-DevPortal-ApiProducts-GroupBy-Env/README.md

 ## Support Status

+This module is not part of Drupal.
-This module is not a supported part of the Apigee Edge Drupal-based developer portal.
+This module is also not a supported part of the Apigee Edge Drupal-based developer portal.

 This module is open-source software.
 If you need assistance, you can try inquiring on [The Apigee Community Site](https://community.apigee.com).
 There is no service-level guarantee for responses to inquiries regarding this module.